parhamr/library-to-go/README.md

 LibraryToGo will have all critical features of an ILS, but re-imagined from an outsider’s perspective.
 [Koha](https://github.com/liblime/LibLime-Koha) [v 3.8](http://manual.koha-community.org/3.8/en/) is the reference list of features and performance.
 [LibraryFind](http://libraryfind.org/) is a reference for implementation and design considerations.

 LibraryToGo will be developed using contemporary open source practices and seek maintainability.
 Code will be covered and tested.
 The deployment will be effortless.
+Dependencies will be reasonable and integrated with version control and/or software packaging services.

 Considerations
 =============